hpgrahsl/kryptonite-for-kafka/README.md

 }
 ```

 **NOTE 1:** Encrypted fields are always represented as **Base64-encoded strings** which contain both, the **ciphertext of the fields original value** and authenticated meta-data (unencrypted!) about the field in question.
+If you want to learn about a few more details look [here](#cipher-algorithm-specific).

 **NOTE 2:** Obviously, in order to support this **the original schema of the data record is automatically redacted such that any encrypted fields can be stored as strings**, even though the original data types for the fields in question were different ones.

 #### Decryption of selected fields

-Given that the secret key material used to encrypt the original data record is made available to a specific sink connector, the CipherField SMT can be configured to decrypt the data like so:
+Provided that the secret key material used to encrypt the original data record is made available to a specific sink connector, the CipherField SMT can be configured to decrypt the data like so:

 ```json5
 {